dansgithubuser/dlal/README.md

 - audio select input and output
 - midi editor
 	- better displaying
-		- staves
+		- clefs
 		- indicator that more staves are off-screen
-		- notes on staves
 		- indicator that more notes are off-screen
-			- clefs
 		- track 0 events
 		- other events
 	- movement